doug-leith/appFirewall/README.md

 ## Getting Started

-Just drag the appFirewall icon into your Applications folder and click on it to start, there's nothing more to it.
+[Download the .dmg](https://github.com/doug-leith/appFirewall/raw/master/latest%20release/appFirewall.dmg) and open it.
+Then just drag the appFirewall icon into your Applications folder and click on it to start, there's nothing more to it.

 ## Privacy - What personal data we collect